 by FDIC account officers working the loans.

 Table 10-4 shows the FDIC’s assets in liquidation and Chart 10-1 shows

 the asset mix.

-1987 FDIC End of Year Asset Mix
+1987 FDIC End of the Year Assets in Liquidation ($ in Billions*)

 In 1987, FSLIC conducted 17 liquidations and 30 Assisted Mergers for an estimated total cost of $3.7 billion.
 By the end of the year, there also had been five Supervisory Mergers.
 There were 25 thrifts in the Management Consignment Program, and the FSLIC fund balance was at a negative $13.7 billion.
 In August 1987, CEBA established a capital ratio floor of 0.5 percent for troubled but well-managed institutions whose problems resulted from economic conditions beyond their control.
 In February 1987, FHLBB announced it was unlikely that the Board would take administrative action to enforce minimum capital requirements.
 At the end of the year, FHLBB estimated a present value cost of $22.7 billion to resolve thrifts in the FSLIC caseload at that time, in addition to some thrifts in the Southwest and an allowance for 300 insolvent thrifts not in the caseload.
 In early 1987, the GAO declared the FSLIC insurance fund insolvent as of December 31, 1986.

 Disposition Association’s (FADA) costs outpaced revenues; in 1986 FADA lost nearly $3.5 million.
 In the first three quarters of 1987, it lost almost $6 million.
 In late 1987, FADA’s Chief Operating Officer resigned.

 A. Bowsher, Comptroller General of the United States, in a letter